kleinfreund/reverse-iterable-array/README.md

 Returns an iterator containing the indices for each element in the `ReverseIterableArray` object in insertion order.

-An iterator containing the same indices in reverse-insertion order can be obtained with `keys().reverse()`.
+An iterator containing the same indices in reverse-insertion order can be obtained with `keys().reverseIterator()`.

 #### Syntax